arpit1991dubey/GoLang-MyAnime-API/readme.md

 ## API

 #### /anime/id
-* `GET` : Get all the details associated with that anime ID.
+* `GET` : Get all the details associated with that particular anime ID.

 ## Demo